paldhous/ucb/2015/dataviz/md_raw/class13.md

 Edit the file `storms_h.html` as before, to load local copes of Highcharts and jQuery, and to make the chart responsive, rather than 800px wide.

-The final chart look like this:
+The final chart should look like this:

 ![](img/class13_10.jpg)